 It is the philosophy at Shaw High School that the purpose of discipline is to foster responsibility, independence, self-discipline, and positive behavior.
-We believe it is important for students to realize that logical and natural consequences occur from the choices they make.
-It is our belief that a discipline philosophy, when applied consistently by teachers and staff, will result in a wholesome atmosphere for teaching and learning.
+We believe it is important for students to realize that logical and natural consequences occur from the choices they

 Proper behavior is vital for a smooth-running and productive school atmosphere.
-Disciplinary action can include detention assignments, written assignments, work assignments, phone calls and phone conferences, confiscation of items, in-school suspension, suspension, expulsion, and referral to criminal authorities.
+Disciplinary action can include detention, phone calls, video/phone conferences, confiscation of items, inschool suspension, suspension, expulsion, and referral to criminal authorities.
 Disciplinary action will be geared to change the unacceptable behaviors, not to hurt or unduly punish the student.